-Happening now at ALMA Kitchen in Grosse Pointe Park.
+See it at ALMA Kitchen in Grosse Pointe Part, MI

 One of 334 artist finalist from 82 countries to exhibit work at the revolutionary A.R.T. in Taiwan.

 A list of book with links by the artist